The term “DOT exam” refers to a DOT physical exam, which is also known as a DOT medical exam. Here is what the examination is:

-DOT physical exams are conducted by licensed medical providers, typically physicians, nurse practitioners or physician assistants.
+Licensed medical providers, typically physicians, nurse practitioners, or physician assistants, conduct DOT physical exams.
 These providers must have training in the specific areas listed in the FMCSA regulations for medical examinations.
-Providers must also be knowledgeable about federal and state regulations related to commercial motor vehicle drivers.
-Visit and know about The DOT Physical Drug Test.
+Providers must also be knowledgeable about federal and state laws related to commercial motor vehicle drivers.
+Visit and learn about The DOT Physical Drug Test.

 The provider performing the exam must complete an evaluation form provided by the FMCSA and certify that a driver meets all of the standards outlined in Part 391 of Title 49 CFR.
-It is important to note that DOT physicals differ from regular physicals at your doctor's office; they are required to meet certain criteria specified by the FMCSA.
+It is important to note that DOT physicals differ from regular physicals at your doctor's office; they must meet specific criteria specified by the FMCSA.

 What Should I Expect Throughout My DOT Exam?

 A Certified Medical Examiner performing a DOT physical will check your vital signs to assess your general health.
 This includes measuring your blood pressure, heart rate, and temperature.
 The CME will also review your medical history with you to identify any conditions or medications that could affect driving performance or safety.

 In addition, the CME will perform a hands-on physical examination that checks different parts of the body for abnormalities.
 These include: